MnojS/MnojS/README.md

 - 💬 Ask me about CSS
 - 📫 How to reach me: ...https://www.linkedin.com/in/manoj-sahu-6a70941a5/
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love to draw and play guitar
+- ⚡ Fun fact: I love to draw , sing and play guitar

 ## Skills :